-California courts determined that to be a "qualifying patient" under the MMP, a person need only meet the elements set forth in section 11362.5(b)(1)(A).
-See People v Wright, 40 Cal 4th 81, 94; 146 P3d 531 (2006).
-California courts concluded that "[i]n order to present a CUA defense . . . a defendant must have obtained a recommendation to use medical marijuana prior to his or her arrest."
+California courts determined that to be a "qualifying patient" under the MMP, a person need only meet the elements set forth in § 11362.5(b)(1)(A).
+See People v Wright, 40 Cal 4th 81, 93-94; 51 Cal Rptr 3d 80; 146 P3d 531 (2006).
+California courts concluded that "[i]n order to present a CUA defense . . . , a defendant must have obtained a recommendation to use medical marijuana prior to his or her arrest."
 People v Windus, 165 Cal App 4th 634, 643; 81 Cal Rptr 3d 227 (2008).
 The interpretation is consistent with the language of the CUA, which requires that the physician "has determined," implying that the determination occur prior to the assertion of the defense.
-See also People v Rico, 69 Cal App 4th 409, 414-415; 81 Cal Rptr 2d 624 (1999) (Holding that "postarrest approval is insufficient to allow application of the compassionate use statute" because "[t]o sanction the use of marijuana under the facts presented herein would encourage the use of marijuana for any idiosyncratic problem, whether medically valid or not, with an ensuing attempt to seek medical approval after an arrest intervened.").
+See also People v Rigo, 69 Cal App 4th 409, 414-415; 81 Cal Rptr 2d 624 (1999) (holding that "post-arrest approval is insufficient to allow application of the compassionate use statute" because "[t]o sanction the use of marijuana under the facts presented herein would encourage the use of marijuana for any idiosyncratic problem, whether medically valid or not, with an ensuing attempt to seek medical approval after an arrest intervened.").

-Oregon's statute, which was also a voter initiative, is similar, although not identical to Michigan's, and provides, in relevant part:
+Oregon's statute, which was also the result of a voter initiative, is similar although not identical to Michigan's, and provides, in relevant part:

-(1) Except as provided in ORS 475.316 and 475.342, it is an affirmative defense to a criminal charge of possession or production of marijuana, or any other criminal offense in which possession or production of marijuana is an element, that the person charged with the offense is a person who:
+(1) Except as provided in [Or Rev Stat] 475.316 and 475.342, it is an affirmative defense to a criminal charge of possession or production of marijuana, or any other criminal offense in which possession or production of marijuana is an element, that the person charged with the offense is a person who:

 &lt;sup>3 The MMP was passed by the California Legislature "to address issues not included in the CUA so as to promote the fair and orderly implementation of the CUA."
-People v Wright, 40 Cal 4th 81, 85; 146 P3d 531 (2006).
+People v Wright, 40 Cal 4th 81, 85; 51 Cal Rptr 3d 80; 146 P3d 531 (2006).

-(a) Has been diagnosed with a debilitating medical condition within 12 months prior to arrest and been advised by the person's attending physician that the medical use of marijuana may mitigate the symptoms or effects of that debilitating medical condition; [ORS § 475.319(1)(a).]
+(a) Has been diagnosed with a debilitating medical condition within 12 months prior to arrest and been advised by the person's attending physician that the medical use of marijuana may mitigate the symptoms or effects of that debilitating medical condition[.]
+[Or Rev Stat 475.319(1)(a).]

-In Oregon v Root, 202 Ore App 491, 493-494; 123 P3d 281 (2005), the defendant challenged the trial court's refusal to permit him to assert the medical marijuana defense based on the trial court's conclusion that the post-arrest physician certification was insufficient under the statute.
-The Oregon Court of Appeals looked at the text and context of the statute and determined that the intent was that "the doctor's advice must come before a citizen is free to use marijuana without fear of civil or criminal penalties" based on the past tense language requiring that a defendant "has . . . been advised."
-Id. at 495-497 (emphasis in original).
+In Oregon v Root, 202 Or App 491, 493-494; 123 P3d 281 (2005), the defendant challenged the trial court's refusal to permit him to assert the medical-marijuana defense based on the trial court's conclusion that the physician's certification, obtained post-arrest, was insufficient under the statute.
+The Oregon Court of Appeals looked at the text and context of the statute and determined that the intent was that "the doctor's advice must come before a citizen is free to use marijuana without fear of civil or criminal penalties," based on the present perfect tense language requiring that a defendant "has been advised."
+Id. at 495-497.